-Wendy continues to extend her wealth of animal and entrepreneurial knowledge, continually blazing the trail in the animal kingdom.
-She serves as a keynote speaker on topics such as animal rescue, endangered animals, pet lifestyle and designing your own passionate career at universities and conferences around the world from Harvard University to the United Nations.
+Wendy continues to extend her wealth of animal and entrepreneurial knowledge, continuing to blaze her trail in the animal kingdom.
+She serves as a keynote speaker on topics such as animal rescue, endangered animals, pet lifestyle and designing your own passionate career at universities and conferences around the world, from Harvard University to the United Nations.
 In 2014, Diamond joined the Animal Welfare Leadership Council of the Classy Awards.
-In addition to her work for animal rescue and welfare, she’s an endangered species advocate, Grand Marshal of Barkus, Chairwoman of the Katrina Pet Memorial (Lucky was the Chair Dog) and even authored two Best Selling Cookbooks with Madonna, Aerosmith and other artists… A Musical Feast and All Star Feast.
+In addition to her work for animal rescue and welfare, she’s an avid endangered species advocate, Grand Marshal of Barkus, Chairwoman of the Katrina Pet Memorial (Lucky was the Chair Dog) and has authored two Best Selling Cookbooks with Madonna, Aerosmith and other artists: A Musical Feast and All Star Feast.
 She also serves on the Board of Advisors for the United Nations Millennium Development Goal Achievers, Grey Muzzle Foundation, Social Innovation Forum/United Nations and World Entrepreneurship Day.

-In the next five years, Wendy Diamond would like to see a movement to establish a universal animal welfare policy in this country, and eventually globally.
-The national initiative would be a comprehensive package that includes; a “No-kill” nation, responsible breeding, FDA stricter regulations on pet food, a national animal rescue and shelter database, and stiffer penalties and punishment for animal cruelty including puppy mills.
-The overall goal would be for a worldwide shift in the way people see animals; they are not chattel, but living and breathing creatures with souls.
+In the next five years, Wendy Diamond would like to see a movement to establish a universal animal welfare policy in this country, as well as globally.
+The national initiative would be a comprehensive package that includes; a “No-kill” nation, responsible breeding, FDA stricter regulations on pet food, a national animal rescue and shelter database, and stiffer penalties and punishment for animal cruelty, including puppy mills.
+The big-picture goal would be for a worldwide shift in the way humans view animals; they are not chattel, but living and breathing creatures with souls, feelings, and personalities.